Lean Six Sigma Implementation Tips

-Basically, LSS is a strategic business initiative that results in the long term in improving the workplace culture and processes.
-In order to get it functioning to a high degree of productivity in the workplace, there are many ‘dos and don’ts’ to take into account.
+Basically, these methodologies are strategic business initiatives that result in long term workplace culture and processes improvement.
+In order to get it functioning to a high degree of productivity in the workplace, there are many ‘dos and don’ts to take into account.

-When it comes to implementing LSS, here are some things that a business should do.
+When it comes to implementing Continuous Improvement methodologies, here are some things that a business should do.

 - Ask a serious question about why LSS is needed in the workplace and why the business wants it to be there.

 - Make sure the whole management and executive team are on board and fully supportive of LSS.

 - Have a strong plan for deployment and make sure the objectives and burning platform are crystal clear.

 - Establish a way to formally select projects so that you make sure you choose the right one for LSS.

 - Ensure there is support provided for on the job workers.

 - Have impeccable communication at all levels to avoid any mishaps.